jefpadfi/pdfkivygui/README.md

 library.
 Thus pdfkivygui was born.

 ## Features
-* Uses a Kivy widget instead of dedicated layouts
 * Enables properties so you can customize the graph without having to touch source code.
 * Will be packaged up and put up on PyPI for easy install into any project.